Archdiocese of Coro

-The Roman Catholic Archdiocese of Coro (Archidioecesis Corensis) is a Latin Metropolitan archdiocese in western Venezuela.
+The Archdiocese of Coro (Archidioecesis Corensis) is a Latin Church archdiocese of the Catholic Church in western Venezuela.

-Its cathedral, the Catedral Basílica de Santa Ana, is a Minor Basilica.
+Its cathedral, the Catedral Basílica de Santa Ana, is a minor basilica.
 The cathedral is located in the city of (Santa Ana de) Coro, the capital of Falcón State, which has been designated a World Heritage Site ("Coro and its port La Vela").

-There is a second Minor Basilica in La Vela de Coro, the Basílica de Nuestra Señora de Guadalupe de El Carrizal.
+There is a second minor basilica in La Vela de Coro, the Basílica de Nuestra Señora de Guadalupe de El Carrizal.

 Province

-Its ecclesiastical province comprises the Metropolitan's own Archdiocese and a single Suffragan bishopric :
+Its ecclesiastical province comprises the metropolitan's own archdiocese and a single suffragan bishopric: